the-tallest-tower/the-tallest-tower.github.io/_posts/2017-08-24-a-motto-for-tools.md

 - Fight scope creep
 - Eliminate features that aren't truly needed
 - Keep the UI simple and focused
-- Keep your software lightweight and trim (and fast).
+- Keep your software lightweight and trim (and fast)

 There's nothing wrong with having many sharp, specialized tools, each finely-tuned for one particular job.
 I'd rather that over one tool that does a mediocre job at many things.
 I call this collection of tools my _programmer's toolbelt_.
 There's a reason carpenters carry a hammer, and a drill, and a nailgun, and a saw, and a framing square, and a level, and a tape measure...